 - Anorexia Nervosa is the condition where a person suffers from a fear of gaining weight and severely restricts food intake, causing a very low body weight.
-The patient considers themselves to be overweight even when they would be extremely underweight and continue to limit food intake trying to become thinner.
-Anorexic people may also indulge in the purging behavior, but differs from bulimia in the fact that anorexic patients are always severely underweight.
+The patient considers themselves to be overweight even when they would be extremely underweight.
+They continue to limit food intake trying to become thinner.
+Anorexic people may also indulge in purging behaviour, but differs from bulimia in the fact that anorexic patients are always severely underweight.

 Who is not eligible for the treatment?

 Eating disorders manifest as persisting abnormal eating habits.
 Anybody who is very seriously underweight and yet regularly insists on eating far lesser than necessary is eligible for treatment.
 People who are very anxious about their weight and body shape often develop eating disorders and need to be treated.

 Treatments for eating disorders need to be followed up with a nutritional chart designed and tailored to recover normal BMI for patients.
 A psychoanalytic checkup may be advised after some time after the treatment concludes to rule out any chances of relapse.

-What is the price of the treatment in India?
+What is the price of treatment in India?

 Like other psychoanalytic treatments, treatments for eating disorders are long term treatments.
 The recovery period is as long as the duration of the treatment, which is stopped after the problem is resolved.